 Home Sweet Home

 Usually, we bomb the ride home.
 We forget to replenish our healthy snacks and are at the mercy of gas stations in rural Ohio.
 This time, we made a grocery run the night before we left and got some good snacks.
 I also ordered groceries to pick up the evening we got home.
 On trips past, we usually order Chinese or pizza when we get home, exhausted.
 I wanted to get back to eating healthy ASAP, so I planned out three easy meals, picked out some staples we usually have in our home, and ordered them online from Harris Teeter.
 If you know you won’t want to cook after your trip, order your groceries for the next day, or buy something healthy and pre-made to pick up that night.
 I hope you have a place to do online shopping because it’s a lifesaver!

 I hope I don’t sound like I’m bragging or oblivious to the fact that this won’t work for every vacation.
 It’s taken me awhile to avoid vacation weight gain, so I thought I would share what’s worked for me! :) I hope you can take some of this and apply to your upcoming adventures.
 And if you really want to lose weight, plan a trip to Europe and just walk everywhere.
 Or join The Fit Tutor for workouts, accountability, and nutrition coaching.
-Just slightly less expensive than a Europe trip at $11.99/mo + two week free trial!
+Just slightly less expensive than a Europe trip for as little as $11.99/mo!